cnoork/lorasensors2homeassistant/README.md

  - OfficeSense: Comfort, Desk and Presence
  - Tektelic: Smart Room Sensor - PIR

-These could also be used as example for other sensors.
+These definitions could also be used as example for other sensors.

 ![image](https://github.com/user-attachments/assets/1e088a27-bd7a-44e3-b14d-580ed334c643)